Docy Child

 1. Create a new user service account in your Google Workspace.

 This service account will be the base account from which access is delegated to TrustCloud.
-TrustCloud will not have the login / password credentials to this account, and will not be able to log in to your Google Workspace console with this account.
+TrustCloud will not have the login / password credentials for this account and will not be able to log in to your Google Workspace console with this account.

-This account will only be used to delegate access to read specific metadata only.
+This account will only be used to delegate access to read specific metadata.
 You will explicitly grant this access below in step 5.

 An existing admin account can be used, but we recommend a separate account in order to segment user accounts from service accounts.